 I found this delicate straw bag at Dille & Kamille and wore it a couple of times in between rainy days.

 Public breastfeeding is not common in many Western countries.
 One day, a mother breastfed her 6-week old daughter in our cafeteria during lunch break.
 This scene was particularly unexpected in our fast-paced office but it was a good reminder of what is important in life.
-I was a bit stressed that day but it all faded away when I noticed this scene.
+I was a bit stressed that day but it all faded away as soon as I witnessed this peaceful scene.